 How to request MIP training and technical assistance

 As listed above, CDC no longer offers training or capacity building for MIP.
 If MIP training is desired, contact any of the MIP trainers within the following organizations listed below to make individual arrangements to obtain training.
-You are welcome also contact the original researchers.
+You are welcome also to contact the original researchers.
 All costs associated with receiving MIP training will be paid by the requesting agency or individual.
 Here's a printer friendly version of the MIP Master Trainer List.

 Sarahjane Rath, MPH, CHES